saltukalakus/get-blocked-users/README.md

 > cp .env.example .env
 ```

-* For local testing make sure you have sqlite3 installed on the computer.
+* For local testing, make sure you have sqlite3 installed on the computer.

 * Install dependencies.